BKinya/Android-FAQ/README.md

 Preparing for interviews makes all the difference difference.
 So prepare😃.

-### As a beginner in Android development, when do I know it's the right time for me to start applying for a job?
+### As a beginner, when do I know it's the right time for me to start applying for a job?
-Varies.
-But I do not think there is a specific time.
+I do not think there is a specific time.
 You could start applying immediately after Campus, after completing a boot camp.

 Nonetheless, prepare for the job search.
 Build apps to show what you are able to do.
 Have them on GitHub and/or publish them on Play Store.